zduu/cloud-mail/README-en.md

 - **📈 Data Visualization**: Use Echarts to visualize system data, including user email growth.

-- **⭐ Starred Emails**: Mark important emails for quick access.

 - **🎨 Personalization**: Customize website title, login background, and transparency.

-- **⚙️ Feature Settings**: Toggle on or off features like registration, email sending, and more, with the option to make the site private.

-- **🤖 CAPTCHA**: Integrated with Turnstile CAPTCHA to prevent automated registration.

 - **📜 More Features**: Under development...